operasoftware/devopera/articles/_posts/2013-06-12-better-performance-with-requestanimationframe.md

 	<figcaption>Figure 2: Skipped frames can lead to higher CPU usage and battery consumption, and sometimes even choppy animations.</figcaption>
 </figure>

-These downsides are even more dangerous when these methods are used to implement looping animations, for example in games or crazy experiments like my <a href="http://shinydemos.com/hipster-dog/">hipster dog</a>, as looping animations _guarantee_ to endlessly enqueue new callback functions in such scenarios.
-If you want to read more about the history of looping animations on the web, how animation loops behave when using `setTimeout` and `setInterval`, and how `requestAnimationFrame` has changed the way we code, I recommend you read <a href="http://www.nczonline.net/blog/2011/05/03/better-javascript-animations-with-requestanimationframe/">Better JavaScript animations with requestAnimationFrame</a> by Nicholas Zakas, which deals with the subject in depth.
+These downsides are even more dangerous when these methods are used to implement looping animations, for example in games or crazy experiments like my [hipster dog][5], as looping animations _guarantee_ to endlessly enqueue new callback functions in such scenarios.
+If you want to read more about the history of looping animations on the web, how animation loops behave when using `setTimeout` and `setInterval`, and how `requestAnimationFrame` has changed the way we code, I recommend you read [Better JavaScript animations with requestAnimationFrame][6] by Nicholas Zakas, which deals with the subject in depth.

 ## Introducing requestAnimationFrame

 `requestAnimationFrame` is an API that does exactly what you would hope for: it passes the responsibility of scheduling animation drawing directly to the browser.
 The browser can do it better because, well, it knows what's going on inside the browser!

-`requestAnimationFrame` is part of W3C's <a href="http://dvcs.w3.org/hg/webperf/raw-file/tip/specs/RequestAnimationFrame/Overview.html">Timing control for script-based animations</a> API.
+`requestAnimationFrame` is part of W3C's [Timing control for script-based animations][7] API.

 ## What requestAnimationFrame does